Leadership Sensemaking for High-Risk Organizations

 Learning that reflects how safety actually happens

 Workshops are often treated as a way to transmit knowledge or reinforce policy.
-In high‑risk environments, that’s rarely enough.
+In high-risk environments, that is rarely sufficient when leaders need to make decisions under uncertainty and operational pressure.

 Multiple workers in protective clothing and hairnets operate automated machines sorting apples on an apple processing line in a large industrial facility.